deveshyadav/JavaSB/Creational_DesignPatterns.md

 4. Builder: Separates the construction of a complex object from its representation so that the same construction process can create different representations.
 5. Prototype: Creates new objects by copying an existing object, known as the prototype.

-//Singleton Pattern
+/*Singleton Pattern*/
 public class Singleton {
-    // Private static instance of the class private static Singleton instance;
+    /*// Private static instance of the class*/ private static Singleton instance;

-    // Private constructor to prevent instantiation
+    /*// Private constructor to prevent instantiation*/
     private Singleton() {}

-    // Public method to provide access to the instance public static Singleton getInstance() {
+    /*// Public method to provide access to the instance*/ public static Singleton getInstance() {
         if (instance == null) {
             instance = new Singleton();